RodrigoMarce/Missile-Evader/README.md

 # Missile-Evader
-2D video game where main character avoids missiles and picks up coins to win
+A 2D video game where the main character avoids missiles and picks up coins to win.
+Lua is used as the programming language and Löve 2D as a game engine.
+All the music, sound effects and graphics are original.